nickcrider/ot-docs/docs/complex/shared_parameters.md

 6. Dispense
 7. Touch tip

-Steps 1-7 are repeated for all wells, and then finally:
+Steps 1–7 are repeated for all wells, and then finally:

 8. Empty disposal volume into trash, if any
 9. Blow Out

 Notice how blow out only occurs after getting rid of disposal volume.
-If you want blow out to occur after every dispense, you should not include a disposal volume.
+If you want blow out to occur after every dispense, you shouldn't include a disposal volume.

 ## Default Parameters